 Most first-time trekkers to Everest Base Camp may not have experienced such elevation conditions all their life.
 The elevation of Everest Base Camp elevation is not the highest point of the trek.
 In fact, the highest altitude along the trek is in Kala Patthar (5545 meters).
 The expedition of the Base camp begins at the elevation of 2860 m from Lukla.

-The natural views of Nuptse, Everest among many others provide excellent spectacular views.
+The natural views of Nuptse and Everest among many others provide excellent spectacular views.
 Plants and Animals are abundant at such sky-scraping elevation of Mount Everest.
-Rhododendron among many other flowers blooms marvelously.
+Rhododendron among many other flowers blooms marvellously.

 Everest Base Camp Elevation

 There are other camps at different points that lead to the summit of Mount Everest.
 Everest Base camp is located at the lowest elevation among those camps.
-Camp 2 and 3 are located at the elevation of 6,500m and 7,400 m respectively.
+Camps 2 and 3 are located at the elevation of 6,500m and 7,400 m respectively.
 The highest camp (camp 4) resides at the elevation of 8000 m.
-The summit lies ahead at the incredible elevation of 8,848m.
+The summit lies ahead at an incredible elevation of 8,848m.

-The entire Everest base camp trek occurs in two high altitudes.
+The entire Everest base camp trek occurs at two high altitudes.
 Lukla Airport (2,600 m) and Kala Patthar (5,500 m).
 Both of these regions are known commonly as High altitude and Very High Altitude.
-The change in Altitudes during the trek might affect the health conditions of the travelers.
+The change in Altitudes during the trek might affect the health conditions of the travellers.
 The amount of oxygen keeps on decreasing with the descent into the Himalayas.
-Normal people like you and I are likely to get sick if we ascend elevation over 2000m above sea level.
+Normal people like you and I are likely to get sick if we ascend elevations over 2000m above sea level.

 Altitude gain is not very high each day.
 Make sure that you don’t ascend to a very high altitude a day.
 You must go slow during your treks so that your body gets good acclimatization.

 Enough time should be used by the body to cope with the diminishing oxygen levels.
 I advise you to take your time.
-Breathe-ease and continue on your trail nice and easy.
-Create a slow pace with proper rests and breathe normally.
+Breathe ease and continue on your trail nicely and easy.
+Create a slow pace with proper rest and breathe normally.

-Altitude sickness affects people of all ages, physical and medical conditions.
+Altitude sickness affects people of all ages and has physical and medical conditions.
 Even the same person might have different experiences while completing the same trek.